cwispy/ispcfg3/README.md

 This module is currently undergoing changes and is not recommended to be run in production in its current status.

-ISPConfig module for WHMCS
+*Usage*

-Create a directory on your WHMCS server in the modules/servers directory and name the folder ispcfg3
+- Create a directory called *ispcfg3* on your WHMCS server in the modules/servers directory eg: */var/www/whmcs/modules/server/ispcfg3*

-Copy the contents to your WHMCS modules/servers/ispcfg3 directory.
+- Download the zip file and extract the contents to the directory you just created, or from the shell change into the directory you just and use ```git clone https://github.com/cwispy/ispcfg3.git .``` to download the repository.
+- Edit the file ispcfg3.php and make sure that you turn off the display_errors is set to 0 ```ini_set("display_errors", 0);```

-Further information can be found in the wiki https://github.com/cwispy/ispcfg3/wiki
+Further setup instrutions can be found in our [GitHub Wiki](https://github.com/cwispy/ispcfg3/wiki)

-Be sure to change the option below, which is located near the top of the ispcfg3.php file, on a production systems.

-ini_set("display_errors", 1);
-to
-ini_set("display_errors", 0);